 I am not saying you should never participate in these types of threads, you just need to make sure that you do so in the right way.
 There are many successful threads online, you just need to ensure they work for you.

 Stick with a deep niched group

 To ensure that what you share is on topic with your niche, you want to be a part of a share group that has others who blog about similar topics.
 For example, if you blog about budgeting, it could make sense to share something on saving for retirement.
 That is in the same niche topic – money.

 When you go through a pinning frenzy and share several pins from others and they do the same, that is what can potentially flag your account.
 If you want to share other people’s pins — as long as they make sense for your account — schedule them.

 Scheduling other people’s pins over the next week or two will slowly drip them out.
 That will reduce your chances that Pinterest sees you using your account to try to help boost the engagement of others.

 I run the Blogger Education Network Facebook group.
 I don’t do share threads for the reasons listed above.
-There are some groups that allow for share days, such as Blogging with Purpose and the paid group for Making Sense of Affiliate Marketing.
+There are some groups that allow for share days, such as Blogging with Purpose.
 There are others out there.
 If you find one, make sure that you are spending your time doing the right things and share threads may not bring the traffic and income you need.

 It may seem that a share group is a perfect way to get loads of new traffic but it may not.
 You have to know what you are doing and make sure you use them in the right way.
 And, even then, most share groups are not worth the time it takes to participate when it comes to the traffic you receive.
 If you want to experience real growth, there are many more successful ways to increase your traffic.
 Just remember that it all takes time to get the traffic you are craving.